srzhao89/zz-pwt-undesirable/README.md

 In any report, paper, or publication referencing the code, you are required to acknowledge its ownership by including the following citation:

-V. Zelenyuk, and S. Zhao (2026), Aggregate Luenberger Productivity Indicators and Its Decompositions: Theory and Application.
+V. Zelenyuk, and S. Zhao (2026), Statistical Inference for Environmental Productivity Indices.

 All rights reserved.
 It is free for academic use only with adequate citation and acknowledgments.
 For any other use, contact Shirong Zhao: shironz@163.com.